arangodb/docs/3.10/http/authentication.md

 Security warning
 -->

-## Authentication via JWT
+## Bearer Token Authentication

 ArangoDB uses a standard JWT-based authentication method.
 To authenticate via JWT, you must first obtain a JWT token with a signature generated via HMAC with SHA-256.
-The secret may either be set using `--server.jwt-secret` or will be randomly generated upon server startup.
+The secret may either be set using `--server.jwt-secret` or it is randomly generated on server startup.

 For more information on JWT please consult RFC7519 and [jwt.io](https://jwt.io){:target="_blank"}.

-### User JWT Token
+### JWT User Token

 To authenticate with a specific user you need to supply a JWT token containing the `preferred_username` field with the username.